Memory and justice

 – Yes.

-– You, even death cannot accept you.
+– You, not even death can accept you.

-– Finish me off, I beg you.
+– Finish me, I beg you.

 – We don’t want to get our hands dirty.

 The man destroyed everything in me.
-I only agreed to testify because you too are a widow who lost her children.
+I only agreed to testify because you, too, are a widow who lost her children.
 We have a similar story.

 That’s why I trust you.